burneypj/work-time-tracker/README.md

 ### 2. **`tracker.py`**
    - Contains the `TimeTrackerApp` class, which manages the main application logic.
-   - Handles session tracking, inactivity monitoring, and system tray integration.
+   - Handles session tracking, inactivity monitoring, system tray integration, and reset functionality.

 ### 3. **`db.py`**
    - Contains the `WorkSessionDB` class for managing the SQLite database.